phinze/freighthop/README.md

-# Freighthop: Vagrant on Rails
+# Freighthop: Hitch a Ride on Vagrant

 Don't you hate how your dev machine inevitably becomes the superset of all the dependencies of every project you ever worked on?
 Nobody wants to live in a war zone of data stores fighting for resources.

-Vagrant is suppose to help us with this.
+Vagrant is supposed to help us with this.
 Package everything in virtual machines, and your life will be amazing!
 That's the idea at least; but the actual mechanics of getting to that promised land are not all that clear.

 ## What is Freighthop?

 Freighthop is based around this simple goal:

-> When I download a rails project, I want to run a single command that spins me up a VM serving that project.
+> When I download a project, I want to run a single command that spins me up a VM serving said project.

-With a few commands from the project root of any Rack-compatible app, Freighthop can spin up a VM that serves that project at `projectname.vagrant.dev`.
-Freighthop takes care of the bundle install, the server configuration, and the database, and it provides a helper executable that allows you to interact with the VM.
+With a few commands from the project root of any `{Ruby,Clojure}` web app, Freighthop can spin up a VM that serves that project at `projectname.vagrant.dev`.
+Freighthop takes care of package install, the server configuration, and the database, and it provides`fh`, a friendly helper executable that allows you to interact with the VM.

 ----